Data Quality Metric Library

 Metric Purpose

-Confirm inspection section locational accuracy against rating sections and the extents of the network as defined by the carriageway table.
+Confirm the inspection section locational accuracy against rating sections and the extents of the network as defined by the carriageway table.
+Due to the implementation of CCDC, this metric will no longer count towards the overall Data Quality score.

 Consequence of Poor Quality Data

-Any data located outside of the network as defined in the carriageway table is likely not be included in any analysis or investment decision making.
+Any data located outside of the network as defined in the carriageway table is likely to not be included in any analysis or investment decision-making.

 Move the metric to Condition subcategory Pavement & Surfacing.
 No longer use #tempDate in the RAMM SQL.